 However, a faster and easier way is to simply take the extract form of it in a pill, which is the equivalent of 3 cups of berries.

 Pomegranate is an amazing fruit with so many health benefits, especially for blood pressure.

 Forget about drinking the juice because it’ll shoot up your insulin levels, which will indirectly increase your blood pressure.

 Best to have the actual fruit.
 Or if you don’t have the time to do this daily, you can use Pomegranate Extract in a pill.

-Tomatoes have many benefits — they help with your eyes, prostate and blood pressure.
+Tomatoes have many benefits — they help with your eyes, prostate and blood pressure health.

 The main reason is the Lycopene extract found in specific forms of tomato seeds.

-So go ahead and add some extra tomatoes to your salad… However, to get the full clinical effects, it’s best to take Lycopene Extract in a pill.
+So go ahead and add some extra tomatoes to your salad… However, to get the full scientifically proven effects, it’s best to take Lycopene Extract in a pill.

 Grape seeds are fantastic seeds and are more effective for improved heart health than Olive Oil.

 For salad dressing, I suggest using grape seed oil.
 But don’t cook with it because it negatively changes the chemical structure of the fat.

-What’s even more effective is a patented form of Grape Seed EXTRACT that’s clinically proven to support healthy blood pressure.
+What’s even more effective is a patented form of Grape Seed EXTRACT that’s scientifically researched to help support healthy blood pressure.

 Finally, there’s a vegetable called Beetroot.
-Beets are great because that increase Nitric Oxide (NO) levels in your body.
-This helps vasodilate and open up your arteries for healthy blood flow and blood pressure levels.
+Beets are great because they help increase Nitric Oxide (NO) levels in your body.
+This can help vasodilate and open up your arteries to help support healthy blood flow and blood pressure levels.

 Cook them and put them on your salad.
 Juicing them along with your celery is also great.

-If not, you can take an amino acid called L Arginine, which also helps boost Nitric Oxide levels.
+If not, you can take an amino acid called L Arginine or Citrilline, which also helps boost Nitric Oxide levels.

 Unfortunately, the only problem is the time, cost, and calories to eat all of these foods to get the correct amount of nutrients to see any positive benefits.

-That’s why I also suggested taking the extracts in a pill – that’s what my dad and I do.
+That’s why most people take the extracts in a pill – that’s what my parents and I do.